Navigating between pages (CSR)

-Use Headless to send the URL information with every Commerce API request, ensuring that actions affecting the view—such as navigating to a new page—emit the correct analytics events.
+Use Headless to send the URL information with every Commerce API request.
+This ensures that actions which affect the view, such as navigating to a new page, emit the correct analytics events.

-This is also important for PLPs because you need to specify the URL that corresponds to the PLP configuration you want to target.
+It’s also important for product listing pages (PLPs) because you must specify the URL that corresponds to the PLP you want to target.

 Setting URL on engine initialization